sausheong/blog/content/posts/how-to-build-a-simple-artificial-neural-network-with-go.md

 Once we know what `c` is, we can use the predictor to predict the output for other inputs.
 Let's say the input `i` is now 20, then we can predict  `o` to be 52.

 As you can see, this method tries to find answers iteratively and improving itself as it goes along, until we get the best fit.
-This in essence is what [machine learning[([A Beginner’s Guide to AI/ML 🤖👶 – Machine Learning for Humans – Medium](https://medium.com/machine-learning-for-humans/why-machine-learning-matters-6164faf1df12)) is.
+This in essence is what [machine learning]([A Beginner’s Guide to AI/ML 🤖👶 – Machine Learning for Humans – Medium](https://medium.com/machine-learning-for-humans/why-machine-learning-matters-6164faf1df12)) is.
 The computer program  tries to find answers iteratively and ‘learns’ through its mistakes until it achieves a model that can produce the best answer.
 Once it has the correct model, we can use the model to correctly guess the answers.
 This is very similar to what we humans do (by learning from past mistakes and correcting ourselves) but how exactly do we do it?

 # How humans do it
 Let’s step out a bit.
 We talked a bit about how a machine can possible learn using mathematical functions.
 How humans do the same thing (as research over the years have shown) is using something called a [_neuron_]([Understanding Neurons’ Role in the Nervous System](https://www.verywellmind.com/what-is-a-neuron-2794890)).